 The Lancaster’s components were manufactured and put together at different locations before the final assembly process.
 Most of the Lancaster’s body was built at Avro’s facility in Oldham, Lancashire before the airframe was taken to Woodford Aerodrome in Cheshire for final assembly and testing.

-As the war progressed, manufacturing of Lancaster models continued to be contracted out to other companies including Vickers-Armstrong, Victory Aircraft and the Austin Motor Company.
+As the war progressed, the manufacturing of Lancaster models continued to be contracted out to other companies including Vickers-Armstrong, Victory Aircraft and the Austin Motor Company.

 The Lancaster first saw action in March 1942 when it took part in a mission laying naval mines on the Heligoland Bight off the coast of Germany in what became one of many attempts to sink the German battleship, Tirpitz.
 That same year the Lancaster was also used in its first bombing mission over the German city of Essen.